Johnny-Foreigner/timeseries_chi-sea-dsc/README.md

 ```

 When resampling, we have to provide a rule to resample by, and an **aggregate function**.

-**To upsample** is to increase the frequency of the data of interest.
-**To downsample** is to decrease the frequency of the data of interest.

 For our purposes, we will downsample, and  count the number of occurences per day.